sdambo-git/cluster-compare/README.md

 ## Using cluster-compare directly on the cluster

-clone the cluster compare templates and references to alocal directory on your notebook
+clone the cluster compare templates and references to a local directory on your notebook